stanford-oval/dialogues/README.md

 The many difficulties we encountered in creating X-RiSAWOZ led us to develop a toolset to accelerate the post-editing of a new language dataset after translation.
 This toolset improves machine translation with a hybrid entity alignment technique that combines neural with dictionary-based methods, along with many automated and semi-automated validation checks.

 We establish strong baselines for X-RiSAWOZ by training dialogue agents in the zero- and few-shot settings where limited gold data is available in the target language.
 Our results suggest that our translation and post-editing methodology and toolset can be used to create new high-quality multilingual dialogue agents cost-effectively.
 Our dataset, code, and toolkit are released open-source.

+## Dataset

+You can access the fewshot, validation, and test data splits in the original format [here](https://github.com/stanford-oval/dialogues/tree/camera-ready-acl2023/dialogues/risawoz/data/original).

+We also provide the preprocessed version for all those splits and automatically translated training data [here](https://drive.google.com/file/d/1y-wLUmKGX2js2_7XwOfIERr1UdvBkUuc/view).

+Please refer to our [paper](https://arxiv.org/abs/2306.17674) for more details on the dataset and experiments.

 ## Quickstart